 Over the past few years, broadcasters have been using mobile networks for some workflows, specifically using 4G networks to send a live video stream to a production centre.
 This type of communication has helped revolutionise the way news and events are produced, as reporters and teams can work from anywhere, at any time if an acceptable coverage is available.
 To do this, a backpack or camera-mounted device is used to encode and broadcast video without the need for mobile units (vans) and/or many cables and devices.

 However, the use of 4G networks can bring several disadvantages.
 For example, due to the bandwidth required, mobile solutions require multiple connections and therefore multiple SIM cards to provide adequate service; this method of connection aggregation is known as “link bonding”.
 Additionally, when these devices are outside the mobile network provider coverage area, other SIM cards are required to use an alternate network.
 The video must be highly compressed due to network bandwidth restrictions, which degrades content quality in later stages of the production and distribution chains.
-These technologies tend provide a single video link and so if more than one camera is required it either needs multiple units that are often timed differently or people and infrastructure on site to support multiple camera operation.
+These technologies tend provide a single video link.
+When more than one camera is required it either needs multiple units (that are often timed differently) or people with the infrastructure on site to support multiple camera operation.
 There is also no differentiation between the networks to which these devices connect and public networks, so in large events 4G connections become unreliable as they struggle for connectivity and bandwidth with other users.

 It can be expected that 5G solutions will evolve to meet these workflows with little or no interventions but there is also a demand for a technology that allows multiple audio and video sources to be connected and synchronized as well as better interoperability with existing workflows.